Lynx watching in the lost valley

 Jokkmokk is a small town just north of the Arctic Circle most famous for its yearly winter market in the beginning of February.
 The first night you will stay at Jokkmokk Hostel where you will share a room with other fellows from the group.
-We meet up for dinner (18.00) and enjoy our first meal together followed by an introduction to the week.
-Travel hear night train from Stockholm to Murjek and then a bus to Jokkmokk or fly into Luleå.
+We meet up for dinner (18.00) and enjoy our first meal together followed by an introduction to the lynx expedition.
+Travel here by night train from Stockholm to Murjek and then a bus to Jokkmokk or fly into Luleå.
 If you arrive early we recommend you to visit Ájtte – the mountain and Sami museum.

 We arrange transfer from the airports in Luleå.
 Pick-up latest 16.00.